MasterWindowS/PluginsPrivates/README.md

 # PluginsPrivates
 Plugins are sold through paypal.
 These plugins are from external people, but modified by me.

-☞DropsSummoner --> Enables the drop of boxes on the server (hydra box, stings, etc) of all types of boxes.
-This is completely random.

-☞Jail_awards   --> Plugin to buy jail rewards
+☞Jail_awards   --> Plugin to buy jail rewards (It is the Franc1sco version but with more items)

 ☞invisible_man --> It is a css game mode that chooses a random terrorist and turns him into a predator with 5000hp of life and becomes invisible every few seconds.